 What’s a one-way confidentiality agreement?

 A one-way confidentiality agreement is a contract that legally requires a party to keep the other party’s confidential information strictly confidential.
-With a one-way NDA template, there will only be one party disclosing confidential information to the other.
+With a one-way non-disclosure agreement template, there will only be one party disclosing confidential information to the other.
 On the other hand, a mutual NDA is a confidentiality agreement that protects both parties where they will both be sharing confidential information.

 The party receiving confidential information will be bound by confidentiality obligations for a certain period (or forever) as set out in the NDA.
 This means that they can't share the confidential information with anyone else unless the contract says that’s allowed.